Harriet Mordaunt: Final years

-In 1877, she was then moved from Chiswick to Hayes Park Private Asylum, Hillingdon, attended by Dr Edward Benbow.
+In 1877, Lady Mordaunt was moved from Chiswick to Hayes Park Private Asylum, Hillingdon, attended by Dr Edward Benbow.
 The Census of 1881 shows Harriett Mordaunt still at Hayes Park, Hillingdon, described as a boarder along with several other patients of aristocratic title.
 However, the Census of 1891 has her at a private residence known as "Hampton Lea", Langley Park Road, Sutton, Surrey, her name now abbreviated to the initials HSM (as was accepted practice for those afflicted by lunacy).
 It is noted that her place of birth is incorrectly given as West Sussex.
 She appears to have an attendant.
 The Census of 1901 still has Harriett Mordaunt at "Hampton Lea", her name now shown as Harriett "Morgan" with the same incorrect place of birth and described as a widow, probably a reference to the death of Sir Charles, her former husband, in 1897.
 It seems that she no longer comes under the Lunacy Act, as her name is now fully entered, but is shown as mere "feeble-minded".
 Harriett Mordaunt died in May 1906.
 She is buried at Brompton Cemetery.